mathuin/finley-breese/README.md

 Quick start
 -----------

-1. Add a custom field named 'FB' to a contact on your list.
+1. Add a notes field to a contact on your list, set it to "ringtone: paris", and save the contact.
 2. Run FB, and press the big button!

 FB will now generate a custom ringtone for that contact.
-The ringtone will be whatever was typed into the custom field converted to Morse code.
+The ringtone will be the word "paris" translated into Morse code.

 What other features are planned?